-Where new technologies are utilized, they are to be qualified and / or approved in accordance with the ABS Guidance Notes on Qualifying New Technologies.
+Where new technologies are utilized, they are to be qualified and / or approved in accordance with the ABS Rules for Alternative Arrangements, Novel Concepts and New Technologies (Part 1D).

 2.6.3 Foundational Requirements

 In addition to compliance with 6/2.6.1 or 6/2.6.2 (as applicable), constituent systems are to also comply with the Foundational Requirements in Subsection 6/3.